squashql/squashql/documentation/QUERY.md

 +--------+----------+---------+-------------------+
 ```

+##### Dimension comparison

-It is also possible to perform a "single group" comparison.
-Let's say we only want to compare s1, s2 and s3.
+It is also possible to perform a dimension comparison.
+Let's say we only want to compare s1, s2 and s3 belonging to the
+dimension scenario.
 To compare each value with the previous one:
 ```typescript
 const revenueComparison = comparisonMeasureWithinSameGroup("revenueComparison",
         ComparisonMethod.ABSOLUTE_DIFFERENCE,